 The discovery of a new layer in the core of the Earth could allow us to understand more about the history of our planet.
-The team, led by researchers fromAustralian National University (ANU), confirmed the existence of an "innermost core of the Earth".
+The team, led by researchers fromAustralian National University (ANU), confirmed the existence of an "innermost core of the Earth" at the center of our planet.

 It is still difficult to analyze and observe this newly discovered layer, he explains Joanne Stephenson, lead author of the study, but it could be an indication of a mysterious an unknown event that occurred in the course of the history of our planet.